- In a recent study, 92% of the respondents reported that they will recommend aloe vera juice to a friend or relative. Why?

 The juice can also moisturize your skin without making it feel greasy.
 It also prevents the skin from drying.

-The two hormones in aloe vera, auxin and gibberellins, help heal acne and treat the scars.
+The two hormones in aloe vera, auxin and gibberellins, which help heal acne and even treat the scars.

 Aloe vera can also help hide the stretch marks caused during pregnancy, or by rapid weight gain or weight loss.
-And its antibacterial properties ease psoriasis.
+And its antibacterial properties that ease psoriasis as well.

 Aloe vera has its uses in beauty as well.
 You can use it to remove your makeup.
 It’s a better alternative to all those other makeup removers that contain harsh chemicals.
-And not just that – how about an aloe vera face wash?
-You can mix it with one teaspoon each of almond milk and lemon, and use it as a face wash.
-Let it sit on your face for a few minutes before you rinse it off.
+And not just that – how about aloe vera face wash?
+You can mix it with 1 teaspoon each of almond milk and lemon, and use it as a face wash.
+Let it sit on your face for a few minutes before you rinse.

-What’s more – you can even use it as an eyebrow gel.
-Simply dip a clean mascara wand in the juice and sweep it over your eyebrows.
+What more – you can even use it as eyebrow gel.
+You can simply dip a clean mascara wand in the juice sweep over your eyebrows.

 Aloe vera can even promote the growth of new skin cells.
 And more interestingly – it can absorb 20 to 30% of the UV rays (48).

-Aloe can be an excellent treatment for acne, given it contains substances that can reduce pain and inflammation.
-You can simply dab a thin layer of the juice on the affected areas of your face.
+Aloe can be an excellent treatment for acne too, given it contains substances that can reduce pain and inflammation.
+You can simple dab a thin layer of the juice on the affected areas of your face.

 Aloe vera could also help relieve eczema symptoms.
 Though most of the information we have in this aspect is just from personal testimonies, logic supports aloe vera.
-Given its anti-inflammatory properties, it is quite logical to believe that it can aid eczema treatment.
-Eczema manifests itself as dry patches on the skin – and since aloe vera juice is extremely hydrating, it can work wonders in relieving the related itchiness.
-Aloe vera juice also activates internal cleansing (it detoxifies, as we have seen), and this can have a beneficial effect on psoriasis.
+Given its anti-inflammatory properties, it is quite logical to believe that it can aid in eczema treatment.
+Eczema even manifests itself as dry patches on the skin – and since the aloe vera juice is extremely hydrating, it can work wonders in relieving the related itchiness.
+Though it can offer a proper cure, the juice can sure be used to aid in the treatment.
+Aloe vera juice also activates internal cleansing (it detoxifies, basically, as we have seen), and this can have a beneficial effect on psoriasis.